-Exodus begins with the initiative of some women.
-The Hebrew midwives Shiphrah and Puah refused to kill Israelite boys.
-They lied to Pharaoh, and God blessed them (Ex.
+Pharaoh, and God blessed them (Ex.
 1:19-20).
 A Levite mother hid her son for three months, then put him in a basket on the Nile; his sister watched while Pharaoh's daughter rescued the boy.
-The sister offered to find a wet nurse, and so the mother was paid to nurse her own baby (2:1-9).
+The sister offered to find a wet nurse, and the mother was paid to nurse her own baby (2:1-9).

 After Moses fled to Midian, he came to the defense of seven women and watered their flock of sheep; he married one of them, Zipporah, and they had a son named Gershom (2:15-22).
 When God was about to kill Moses, Zipporah saved his life by circumcising Gershom and touching Moses with the foreskin (4:25).
 God told Moses to lead the Israelites out of Egypt, and he promised to make the Egyptians favorably disposed toward them.
-"Every woman is to ask her neighbor and any woman living in her house for articles of silver and gold and for clothing" (3:22).
+"Each woman shall ask of her neighbor, and any woman who lives in her house, for silver and gold jewelry, and for clothing" (3:22).
 Later he told Moses that both men and women should ask their neighbors for silver and gold (11:2).

 Miriam the prophetess led the women singing and dancing in worship (Ex.
 15:20).
 Later, she and Aaron spoke against Moses because of his Cushite wife, and Miriam was punished for a week (Num.
 12:1-15), presumably because she was the chief instigator; no mention is made of her gender.
 Men and women alike were involved in the golden calf (Ex.
-32:2-3), and men and women alike were involved in building the tabernacle (35:22-29).
+32:2-3), and both were involved in building the tabernacle (35:22-29).

 In Numbers 27, the daughters of Zelophehad petitioned Moses for a change in inheritance laws, allowing daughters to inherit if there were no sons.
-Moses took the request to God, who said, "What Zelophehad's daughters are saying is right," and their request was written into the law (vv.
-1-11).
+Moses took the request to God, who said, "The daughters of Zelophehad are right," and their request was written into the law (verses 1-11).
 These women left a permanent mark in the laws of the old covenant.